Yicz/ElasticSearch-Reference/14_Modules/09_Scripting/01_How_to_use_scripts.md

 ![Note](images/icons/note.png)

 The size of stored scripts is limited to 65,535 bytes.
-This can be changed by setting `script.max_size_in_bytes` setting to increase that soft limit, but if scripts are really large then alternatives like [native](modules-scripting-native.html "Native \(Java\) Scripts") scripts should be considered instead.
+This can be changed by setting `script.max_size_in_bytes` setting to increase that soft limit, but if scripts are really large then alternatives like [native](modules-scripting-native.html) scripts should be considered instead.